 A key objective of the lending reform was to reduce the perceived stigma of borrowing from the IMF, and to encourage countries to ask for assistance before they face a full blown crisis.
 Countries with very strong economic fundamentals and policy track records can apply for the FCL when faced with potential or actual balance of payments pressures.
 The flexibility provided by the FCL means that the IMF can meet a broad range of country needs:

 - Qualified countries have flexibility to draw on the credit line at any time within a pre-specified period, or to treat it as a precautionary instrument.

 - The FCL assures qualified countries they have large and up-front access to IMF resources with no ongoing conditions, given the strength of the policy frameworks.

 - The FCL works as a renewable credit line, which could initially be for either one-or two years with a review of qualification after the first year.
 If a country decided to draw on the credit line, repayment would take place over a 3¼ to 5 year period.

 - There is no cap on access to IMF resources, and the need for resources is assessed on a case-by-case basis.

 Low cost to get through tough times

 Commitment fee.
-In accessing IMF resources on a precautionary basis, countries pay a commitment fee that is refunded if they opt to draw on those resources.
+In accessing IMF resources on a precautionary basis, countries pay a commitment fee that is refunded pro rata if they opt to draw on those resources during the relevant period.
 The commitment fee increases with the level of access available over a twelve month period (15 basis points for committed amounts up to 200 percent of quota, 30 basis points on committed amounts between 200 percent and 1,000 percent of quota, and 60 basis points on amounts exceeding 1,000 percent of quota).

 Very strong performers qualify